Skip to content

 Power BI Refresh - Configuration

-• PowerBI workspace — Enter the workspace ID (UUID) or use the Load Workspaces button to select from available workspaces.
-Leave blank to use the signed-in account’s default workspace.
+• PowerBI workspace — Enter the workspace ID (UUID) or use the Load workspaces button to select from available workspaces.
+Leave it blank, or set it to Default Workspace, to refresh a dataset that is not assigned to a workspace.

-• Wait for refresh jobs to finish — If set to Yes, the component polls the refresh status after sending the request and waits until all refreshes complete.
-If set to No (default), the component finishes as soon as the refresh requests are sent.
+• Wait for refresh jobs to finish — Set to Yes to poll the refresh status after sending the request and wait until all refreshes complete.
+No (default) finishes as soon as the refresh requests are sent.

-The following options are available when Wait for refresh jobs to finish is set to Yes:
+The following options apply when Wait for refresh jobs to finish is set to Yes:

-• Fail if any dataset fails — End the job with an error if any dataset refresh fails, preventing downstream processes from running on stale data.
+• Wait for all datasets to finish — Set to Yes to end the job with an error if any dataset finishes with a failed status, preventing downstream processes from running on stale data.
+Default No.

-• Interval — How often (in seconds) to check the refresh status.
+• Refresh job status polling interval(s) — How often (in seconds) to check the refresh status.
+Default 30.

 1. Open Power BI Service.